gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 what they are struck with.
 Poets have learned magic, magicians have learned poetry, and all have failed to make meaning of it in words.
 Even to call it a bargain is wrong, but to call it such is older than me, older even perhaps than the Pilots.
-I gave of myself my knowing of the word for "blue" in Arañese, never again to be mastered, and in return was given direction that meant nothing to me and less to Ishad when I woke him to instruct him in it.
+I gave of myself my knowing of the word for "blue" in Arandese, never again to be mastered, and in return was given direction that meant nothing to me and less to Ishad when I woke him to instruct him in it.